 Explain why drinking is very different for a teenager than for an adult.
 The teen brain continues to develop well into one’s 20s , and drinking has significant negative effects on its development.

 Keep an eye on how your child is coping.
 If your child continues drinking or if they seem to be struggling, these are signs that your child might need additional help or professional treatment.
 Be sure to seek help.

 Alcohol guide for parents

+Further questions about how to prevent underage drinking?
 We break down the risks of underage drinking, why it appeals to young people and what you can do to protect your child from its harms.

 Does your child have an alcohol use disorder?